bbkr/GeoIP2/README.md

 * Domain
 * Connection Type
 * and any other database in [*.mmdb 2.0 format](https://github.com/maxmind/MaxMind-DB/blob/master/MaxMind-DB-spec.md)
-* in any distribution form (Lite, regular, Enterprise)
+* or in any distribution form ( Lite, regular, Enterprise )

 ## SYNOPSIS